TheArturthur/CoppermindScraper/Cosmere/Alanik.md

 \-Alanik to Jorgen[34]

 Alanik and Arturo joined the fight against the Unity pilots, whose cytonics were trying to get in formation to make a cytonic inhibitor.
 They succeeded, and a Superioirty battleship appeared, guns trained on Tower.
 Alanik shot down Quilan during the battle and killed him, and another cytonic was shot down.
 The inhibitor deactivated as the battleship began to fire, and Rig hyperjumped Wadnering leaf close to the battleship and destroyed it with the platforms’ autoturrets.
 A varvax cytonic hyperjumped onto Wandering Leaf and marched on Rig.
-Alanik tried to stop it, but Doomslug protected Rig by cutting through the creature’s exoskeleton.
+Alanik tried to stop it, but Boomslug protected Rig by cutting through the creature’s exoskeleton.
 With their cytonics shot down and Quilan dead, the Unity pilots retreated as Rinakin made a broadcast to the UrDail people.

 ### Back to Detritus
 Alanik and Arturo talked about the battle and Alanik’s killing of Quilan, and were interrupted by Cobb calling them.
 Jorgen gave him an update, but noticed Cobb was acting strangely.
 At Alanik’s suggestion, they realized that Cobb had been replaced by an imposter.
 Alanik communicated with Gran-Gran, who was being handed over to the Superiority aboard a ship.
 Alanik warned her of the trap, and sensed a commslug aboard the Superiority ship.
 She opened a line to Jorgen’s parents, who didn’t believe Jorgen’s warnings about the trap.
 After ending the communication, Rig hyperjumped Wandering Leaf to Detritus.